 13 May 2016

-The Bill would create an independent commission to look at the long-term future of the National Health Service and the social care system.
-It would take evidence from stakeholders and examine options for reform.
-It would report its conclusions to Parliament, with connected provisions to support its work.
+This Bill would establish an independent commission to examine the future of the National Health Service (NHS) and the social care system.
+The commission would gather evidence and then report its conclusions to Parliament, with provisions for connected purposes to support its work.

 Generated 21 February 2026